GeorgeHernandez/GeorgeHernandez/Heuristics.md

     - Do you have X?
 Or does X have you?
     - Mindful > Mindless
     - Be present
-- Manage your cortisol
 - Be a Patient Agent.
 - "No fear, no hesitation, no surprise, no doubt." ~ Musashi
-- Emotions(https://en.wikipedia.org/wiki/Emotion).
+- [Emotions](https://en.wikipedia.org/wiki/Emotion).
 Complex but includes the 6 basic emotions: anger, disgust, fear, happiness, sadness and surprise.
 - [Rational emotive behavior therapy](https://en.wikipedia.org/wiki/Rational_emotive_behavior_therapy) Aka REBT or A-B-C-D-E-F model.
     - A stands for Activating Event or Adversity.
 This is any event.
 It is just a fact.
 E.g. Traffic.
     - B refers to one's irrational Belief about the event at "A".
 Look for beliefs with these troublesome words such as should, ought and must.
 E.g. "Traffic shouldn't be this bad."